I’ve updated this post on 5 August 2020 for the latest changes in legislation

 Monthly VAT return dates are also due for submission 1 month and 7 days after the of a VAT month.

-For example, a VAT return for the month-end August 2019 would be due 7 October 2019.
+For example, a VAT return for the month-end August 2019 would need to be filed by 7 October 2019.

 Annual VAT Return Deadline

-The VAT Return Deadline for annual VAT is 2 months after the end of your VAT period.
+An annual VAT return is due 2 months after the end of your VAT period.

 VAT Payment Dates